-Kn Shigley is a former president of the State Bar of Georgia, former chair of the Institute for Continuing Legal Education in Georgia, and lead author of eleven annual editions of a leading book on personal injury law practice in Georgia.
+As president of the State Bar of Georgia, Mr. Shigley laid the foundations for a statewide system of electronic court filing, which after a couple years more work became a reality.
+He is also a former chair of the Institute for Continuing Legal Education in Georgia, and lead author of eleven annual editions of a leading book on personal injury law practice in Georgia.

 In 2019, he was the plaintiffs' lawyer recipient of the "Tradition of Excellence Award" from the State Bar of Georgia General Practice and Trial Section.
 This lifetime achievement award is presented annually to one plaintiffs' lawyer, one defense lawyer, one general practice lawyer and one judge.

 Also in 2019, he was lead or co-counsel in cases in which plaintiffs recovered a gross amount of $25.8 million.
 At the end of 2019, he merged his practice into the law firm of Johnson & Ward which was established in 1949.
 A senior counsel at Johnson & Ward, he is the only attorney in Georgia with this unique combination of credentials: